MicrosoftDocs/PowerShell-Docs/dsc/lnxGettingStarted.md

 `# sudo ./RemoveModule.py cnx_Resource`

-* SendConfigurationApply.py
+* StartDscLocalConfigurationManager.py

  Applies a configuration MOF file to the computer.
 Similar to the [Start-DscConfiguration](https://technet.microsoft.com/en-us/library/dn521623.aspx) cmdlet.
 Requires the path to the configuration MOF to apply.

-`# sudo ./RemoveModule.py cnx_Resource`
+`# sudo ./StartDscLocalConfigurationManager.py –configurationmof /tmp/localhost.mof`

-* SendMetaConfiguration.py
+* SetDscLocalConfigurationManager.py

  Applies a Meta Configuration MOF file to the computer.
 Similar to the [Set-DSCLocalConfigurationManager](https://technet.microsoft.com/en-us/library/dn521621.aspx) cmdlet.
 Requires the path to the Meta Configuration MOF to apply.

-`# sudo ./SendMetaConfiguration.py –configurationmof /tmp/localhost.meta.mof`
+`# sudo ./SetDscLocalConfigurationManager.py –configurationmof /tmp/localhost.meta.mof`

 ## PowerShell Desired State Configuration for Linux Log Files